Šimon Svoboda

 CV

 I was born in 1986 in Prague, but I grew up in a small village near Nové Město na Moravě.
-I competed in endurance sports at the national level as a young athlete, primarily in athletics but also in triathlon and cross-country skiing.
+In my youth, I competed at the national level in endurance sports, primarily in athletics, but also in cross-country skiing and triathlon.

 As an instructor, I am involved in many winter sports.
-In addition to being the head trainer of APUL snowboard education, I also have a telemark license, competitive experience with cross-country skiing, and an APUL Skiing A and Avalanche 2 license.
-The possibility to travel and the laid-back atmosphere of the community are the main reasons I like the world of instructors.
+In addition to being the head of snowboard education at APUL, I hold a license for telemark skiing, have racing experience in cross-country skiing, and have licenses for APUL Skiing A and Avalanche 2.
+I fell in love with the world of instructing mainly due to the relaxed community of people and the opportunity to travel.

 QUESTIONS FOR ŠIMON

-Since you have been an instructor for a while, do you still find the profession enjoyable?
+You’ve been working as an instructor for quite a long time; do you still enjoy it?

-You have almost all the APUL licenses.
-Which part of the APUL education was the most interesting for you?
+You have almost all APUL licenses.
+Which part of APUL education did you find the most interesting?

-All the courses were interesting.
-All fields are represented by professionals and personalities.
-Personally, I would like to highlight the Avalanche section guides and their courses.
-Everyone who lives in the mountains should take an avalanche course.
+All the courses had something interesting about them.
+APUL has professionals and personalities across all disciplines.
+Personally, I would highlight the courses from the avalanche section and their guides.
+Everyone living in the mountains should take an avalanche course.

-In the end.
-What would you recommend to people starting out as an instructor?
+Finally, what would you recommend to people starting work as an instructor?

 Other articles